tactools/GenesisMarkets-MarketMaker/README.md

 |ProfitPercentage|Put the Profit Percentage amount here (Goal for each cycle).
 If you want a goal of 0.1% , place a value of 0.001 |
 |MinimumSpread|Prevent MarketMaking unless the spread is equal to OR greater than the Commission+Profit amount|

-## Parameters and Setting
-The strategies work as they are designed to.
-The user only needs to select Risk they wish to trade with, the Altcoin that they wish to trade on, and the Chart time-frame they wish to use for the strategy logic.
-You also have the ability to change the moving average periods to suit your own view on the market. **The default values are only an example.**

-## RiskExposurePercentage
-If you do not want to use the VolumeMaxPosition (You decide on the maximum number of coins that you want to accumulate => Tedious process), you can now allocate a percentage of your account balance.
-The robot will automatically calculate the VolumeMaxPosition for you.
-This makes life extremely easy.
-You simply make one Template file with your RiskPercentage, save the template with a name such as Risk 5%, then reuse this Template across all the markets that you want to trade. **In order to activate this feature you must place a value of ZERO for VolumeMaxPosition**.
-VolumeMaxPosition = 0

 ## Dollar Cost Averaging (DCA)

 Sometimes you can accumulate your Maximum position size very quickly in an active market.
 If you reach the **RiskExposurePercentage**, increase the size by two times the original amount and start the robot again.
 This method is called Dollar-Cost-Averaging and it will gradually help you close your position at a profit sooner than later.
 Therefore, never become too aggressive on your first **RiskExposurePercentage** deployment.
 Only allocate about 1-10% of your Bitcoin on your first deployment of the robot.

-## Low Risk vs High Risk
-The Level of risk can be adjusted by two components, **RiskExposurePercentage** and **HowManyLevels**.

 ## Profits on Average
 The Market-Maker robot will exit your positions at your desired profit.
 The market maker strategy ensures a profit is made before exiting the position and restarting the market-maker cycle again.
 The **profit percentage** is fully adjustable.
 Would you like to make 0.05%, 0.1%, or 1% per cycle (entering your position, and exiting the position).

-## GVT Token Discount Tiers
-Having the lowest commission results in more profits.
-If you pay less, you make more trades than another user who has to pay a higher commission because your limit orders can be filled before the other user.
-This means your robot ( market-making) will make you more profit in the longrun by entering and exiting more positions.
-However, you can still use this robot at the Highest Commission tier and still make money.

 # Backtesting
 The core strategy relies on the OrderBook **volume of the bids/ask** that are available on the exchanges.
 Since this data changes rapidly we can not have an accurate backtest without the orderbook.